ZacharyGeurts/AMOURANTHRTX/README.md

 I trutly have cycled through dozens of zero cost implementations.
 I mean it, ask Grok about the code.
 If you use the security method, I cannot prove you used mine.
 If you enjoyed anything from here, send Amouranth a swag bag if you have it, and free copy or Steamlink key.
+She steps on RTX and dominates it now.

 Yo ho, I believe we also have an issue or few in the main.cpp.
 Weigh anchor and we sail The Main again...
 The double window is still an issue between main and RTXHandler.